trbatukim/housekeeper/README.md

 ## Features

-- **Accounts & households** — sign up, log in, create a household or join one with its ID, and manage members from a shared sidebar.
+- **Accounts & households** — sign up, log in, create a household or join one with its ID, rename it, and manage members from a shared sidebar.
 - **Household themes** — pick a primary color per household to personalize its pages.
-- **Groceries** — add, check off, and clear a shared shopping list.
+- **Groceries** — add, edit, check off, and clear a shared shopping list.
-- **Expenses** — log one-time or recurring costs with an amount, category, and paid-on date; recurring expenses roll over automatically.
+- **Expenses** — log one-time or recurring costs with an amount, category, and paid-on date; edit them later, and recurring ones roll over automatically.
 - **Laundry** — start a load with an expected end time and track its status.
 - **Dishes** — track sink/dishwasher status and run a dishwasher cycle with an end time.
-- **Notifications** — subscribe to a household's [ntfy.sh](https://ntfy.sh) topic to get notified when laundry or dishwasher cycles finish.
+- **Notifications** — subscribe to a household's [ntfy.sh](https://ntfy.sh) topic to get notified when laundry or dishwasher cycles finish or when your housemates decide to remind you of groceries and expenses.
+- **Demo mode** — click "Explore Demo" on the welcome page to drop into a pre-filled household with no signup, powered by a throwaway Supabase anonymous account.
+Sign up from inside the demo to keep the data on a real account.
+- **Feedback** — a feedback button on every page for reporting bugs or ideas straight from the app.

 ## Tech stack